 You can use the filter to find a StoryBrand Certified Guide that specializes in exactly what you need and by proximity to you.
 Many guides have all the technology you need to work remotely, but if you like working with a guide face to face, you can find one close to you.

 Donald Miller wrote Christian memoirs before getting into writing business books and workshops to help companies clarify their messages.
 The journey to StoryBrand started with a workshop Don ran called Storyline.
 Don went away to a cabin in North Carolina to work on the lack of growth for his Storyline conference.

 While at the cabin, Don came up with the 7 Part Framework that he eventually would call the BrandScript.
 The BrandScript helped Don clarify his marketing message and his conferences went from 350 registrants to selling out at 2,200 registrants in just a couple of years.

 After Don saw the success and ease of marketing Storyline, he knew it would help other businesses.
 He created a company called StoryBrand and began hosting workshops to help others clarify their message.

 The Building A StoryBrand Podcast

 The podcast is how I first learned about StoryBrand.
 I love the podcast and listen weekly.
-Don is a good interviewer and he and J.J.'s weekly banter and discussion is priceless.
+Don is a good interviewer and he and J.J.’s weekly banter and discussion are priceless.
 The episode you should listen to in order to get what StoryBrand is all about is episode 65.
 Here is the link to the episode on Spotify.

 I hope this post gives you a look into StoryBrand.
 If you need help with StoryBrand… click here to book a call with Mitch.